 This new edition of Rilla of Ingleside includes the tag “A new, unabridged and fully restored edition” on the cover.
 What does this mean?

-In the 1970s, a reprint edition of Rilla of Ingleside silently cut 4,500 words, or 4% of the original text (to put it another way, that’s fourteen pages of text that are missing).
+In the 1970s, a reprint edition of Rilla of Ingleside silently cut 4,500 words, or 4% of the original text (the equivalent of fourteen pages of text).
 That edition was reprinted by Bantam-Seal in the 1980s and remains in print today.
 This new edition restores the full text of the original edition, published in 1921.

 What types of material were cut?